doug-skinner/doug-skinner/readme.md

 ## Bio

-I'm Doug Skinner, a Senior Backend Engineer @Parexel where I own the backend applications and infrastructure for their NLP platform.
+I'm Doug Skinner, an Engineering Manager [@Parexel](https://www.parexel.com/) where I own the backend applications and infrastructure for their NLP platform.
 This is a combination of work all over the stack, and I am interested in touching most things that aren't the frontend.
 Nothing against frontend development, it just isn't my cup of tea right now.

 Before joining Parexel, I was battle tested as a lead engineer running two teams of 6 engineers [@CommerceHub](https://www.commercehub.com).
 I was responsible for all software design decisions as well as all aspects of managing a remote team of engineers for both of these teams.